CenterBLC/N1904/docs/features/lemmatranslit.md

 ## Feature description

-The `lemma` feature represents the lexical lemma according to the Bible Dictionary of Ancient Greek (BDAG) and/or ANLEX by Friberg, Friberg, and Miller.
-This feature helps in identifying the base form of a word as used in dictionaries.
+The `lemmatranslit` feature provides a transliteration of the lexical lemma according to the Bible Dictionary of Ancient Greek (BDAG) and/or ANLEX by Friberg, Friberg, and Miller.
+This transliteration allows for creation of queries using a Latin keyboard.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.